itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 Rich text editors like MS Word and Google Docs bundle writing (e.g., typing words) and formatting (e.g., choosing fonts, adding italics, and so on) into the same interface.

-The upshot of word processors like these is extended functionality.
+The upshot of word processors like these is the extended functionality they offer.

 The downsides are busyness, opacity, and propriety.
 [Dennis Tenen and Grant Wythoff](http://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown#philosophy) have done a good job, I think, of explaining the problems with rich text editors:

 >When you use MS Word, Google Docs, or Open Office to write documents, what you see is not what you get.
 Beneath the visible layer of words, sentences, and paragraphs lies a complicated layer of code understandable only to machines.
 Because of that hidden layer, your .docx and .pdf files depend on proprietary tools to be rendered correctly.
 Such documents are difficult to search, to print, and to convert into other file formats.

 Practically, this means that when we write in Word et al., we're often doing tasks that are **not writing**.
 This is not by accident, but by design.
+There are some other

 So, what can you do about it?

 This is where plain text becomes useful.

-A plain text workflow will typically proceed something like this:

-  1. Define a workspace for your project
-  2. Using a text editor, compose all your writing in Markdown 3.

 # 2. Downloading your text editor